kubo/rust-oracle/README.md

 ```

 If you had written programs using rust-oracle before 0.0.4, try
 the `restore-deleted` feature.
-It restores deleted methods and
+It restores deleted methods in 0.0.4 and
 disables statement-type checking in execute methods.

 ```text